Internectio/Locuscraft/README.md

 3. To utilize user data for the good.
 Privacy is incredibly important, especially for a website that learns so much about it's users.
 This is why the software must be open source and viewable by anyone.
 Once privacy is accomplished and ensured, user data can be collected either anonymously or at user discretion, then publicized, used for research, or other purposes.
 For example, there will be many tasks related to the user's opinion of something.
 This information will be collected and shared so users can see the general consensus about a topic, company, product, etc. This could be a revolution in gauging public opinion.

 4. To build a large and dedicated user base.
 None of the other goals are possible without the help of many, many users.
 In order to make the website more engaging and make users come back, we must give users great utility, and use some psychology.
-Users will be able to subscribe to interests (basically any category) and create goals.
-User's will earn points by completing tasks related to their interests and goals.
-More details below.
+By psychology I mean giving them freedom in personalization and functions; rewarding them with points, ratings, comments, and views; and giving them something truly new and useful.

 *How will the information be gathered?*

 All of the information will come from the users.
 All we (the developers) have to do is create the interface that the users will use.
 Then the users will take care of information categorization and organization (tongue twister there).
 Information could come in the form of links, multimedia, and text.
-It could come from references to websites, profile information (based on privacy settings), polls they have answered, uploads, and maybe other sources.
-Tasks and points for those tasks will be the main driving force for gathering this information.
+It could come from references to websites, profile information (based on privacy settings), polls they have answered, comments, uploads, and maybe other sources.
+Tasks, points, and posting will be the main driving force for gathering this information.

 *What are my sources for multimedia content?*